Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role of new digital technologies and learning objectives: Findings and discussion

 The instructors ranked five general learning objectives of lab work by their importance once according to the current implementation in their lab course (\textit{implemented}) and once according to their personal preference (\textit{desired learning objectives}).
 For better visualization, the data were transformed so that $5$ is the highest and $1$ is the lowest ranking position.

-In FIG.~\ref{fig:Comp}, the mean ranking position of each learning objective is displayed for both implemented and desired learning objectives.
+\textbf{Findings (i):} In FIG.~\ref{fig:Comp}, the mean ranking position of each learning objective is displayed for both implemented and desired learning objectives.
 The three most important implemented learning objectives are \textit{learn experimental skills} ($M=4.20, SE=0.12$), \textit{link theory to practice} ($M=3.60, SE=0.13$), and \textit{get to know the methods of scientific thinking} ($M=3.23, SE=0.23$).
 The fourth is \textit{increase their motivation, personal development, and social competency} ($M=2.01, SE=.014$) and the fifth \textit{acquire digital competencies} ($M=1.91, SE=0.10$).
-This is in accordance with a former survey \cite{Haller.1999} even though results cannot fully be compared since the fifth objective there was \textit{for the teacher to evaluate the knowledge of the students} (which is an objective but not a learning objective) instead of \textit{acquire digital competencies}, and participants were only German physics professors.
-The three most important objectives in the survey of Ref.~\cite{Haller.1999} were \textit{learn experimental skills} ($M=4.4, SE=0.3$), \textit{link theory to practice} ($M=4.0, SE=0.3$), and \textit{get to know the methods of scientific thinking} ($M=3.2, SE=0.3$), so within the scope of the standard errors, the ratings agree with the comparative data.
-No substantial differences can be seen between the ranking of the implemented and desired learning objectives.
-Within the scope of standard errors, mean values only differ for the learning objective \textit{get to know the methods of scientific thinking}, so the instructors would like to emphasize the objective \textit{getting to know the methods of scientific thinking} more than it is done in their lab courses so far ($M=3.84, SE=0.14$ for desired, $M=3.23, SE=0.14$ for implemented).